Mexico to recover investment in Texas refinery in 2-3 years, president says - News Break

 Mexico’s government plans to provide cash from its savings to fund the purchase.

-Barclays (BARCR.UL) helped to structure the deal, for which negotiations started in August, the president said.
+Barclays helped to structure the deal, for which negotiations started in August, the president said.

 In a report following the announcement, investment firm Tudor, Pickering, Holt & Co estimated the value of oil inventories, which were not included in the $596 million transaction cost, at between $250 million and $350 million at market prices.